 Amphetamines are a class of stimulant drugs used to treat medical conditions such as narcolepsy (a sleep disorder) and attention deficit hyperactivity disorder (ADHD).
 Some people become addicted to methamphetamine which is also known as meth, speed, crank, or chalk.
 It is a bitter-tasting white powder or pill.
 Crystal meth has the appearance of shiny whitish-blue rocks or shards and is commonly referred to as ice, crystal, rock, or glass.

 People take methamphetamine by inhaling, smoking, or snorting the powder form, swallowing the pill form, or injecting the powder dissolved in a liquid such as alcohol or water.
 The high from the drug fades quickly, and in order to avoid the come-down, abusers often take repeated doses.
 This pattern of binging and crashing is called a “run” and can be extremely dangerous.
-How to come down off meth?
+How to come down off meth with a less painful feelings?
 Is there an ice comedown cure?
 What are the meth comedown symptoms in a first-time user?
 Read on to find out more.

 Meth High: What Does It Feel Like?

 It is one of the most highly addictive illegal drugs available on the market.
 There are an estimated 1.5 million active users of methamphetamine in the United States.
 The human body quickly develops a tolerance to the stimulant effects of this substance.
 Addicts experience extremely strong cravings.
 The most common effects of a crystal meth high include: